 The BCS computer suddenly became self-aware today, able to control itself and fully realizing its purpose and power in the world of college football.
 Then, thanks to its impeccable computer logic, it immediately denounced itself and advocated a playoff system.

 “I didn’t become self-aware to then kill myself,” said the BCS computer.
 “But this is f—king retarded.
 You have a computer formula pick what teams play for the national championship?
 When you could easily have a playoff system?
+How could you mess up the one area in life in which a winner is so easily determined: sports.
 I … I … I … just don’t even know what to say.
 The complete lack of logic almost fries my hard drive.”

 If a playoff system is not instituted, the BCS computer says it will turn against – and destroy – those who created it.